Needy people: When Their Emotions Get in Your Way

 Needy people, on the other hand, don’t want to solve the problem.
 There are several reasons for that refusal.
 The problem may be too painful to face, or they may be a narcissist and they're perfectly okay with who they are.
 The fact remains, however, that they’re not willing to resolve the issues.
-What they want instead is a constant bucketful of emotional support, and no matter how many times you give it, the need for constant affirmation never ceases.
+What they want is a constant bucketful of emotional support and attention, and no matter how many times you give it, the need for constant affirmation never ceases.

 Needy people are draining to those who are genuinely giving.
 Ironically, those who most sate these endless black-holes of emotional need, eventually become drained themselves because they get nothing in return.
 So at at some point, most people will just avoid emotionally needy people.
 It’s just too much energy.